manyminds/api2go/README.md

 that you want to marshal/unmarshal.
 This is because of the huge variety of types that you could  use for the primary ID.
 For example a string, a UUID or a BSON Object for MongoDB etc...

-If the struct already has a field named `ID`, or `Id`, it will be ignored automatically.
-If your ID field has a different name, please use the json ignore tag.
-Api2go will use the `GetID` method that you implemented for your struct to fetch the ID of the struct.
+In the Post example struct, the `ID` field is ignored because Api2go will use the `GetID` method that you implemented for your struct to fetch the ID of the struct.
+Every field inside a struct will be marshaled into the `attributes` object in the json.
+In our example, we just want to have the `Title` field there.

 In order to use different internal names for elements, you can specify a jsonapi tag.
 The api will marshal results now with the name in the tag.
 Create/Update/Delete works accordingly, but will fallback to the internal value as well if possible.